A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: The Interval valued Fuzzy point of view

 \subsection{Interval-valued fuzzy model}

-We give now a description of the algorithm based on the above interval-valued fuzzy model.
-For the sake of brevity, from now on we often refer to such an algorithm by the term "fuzzy-type algorithm".\\
+We provide a description of the algorithm based on the above interval-valued fuzzy model.
+For the sake of brevity, we often refer to such an algorithm with the term "fuzzy-type algorithm".\\